Thorexus/noteMakedow/English-guide-camp 2022/adjective.md

 > **_NOTE:_**  if there are more than 1 noun being describe, we will most likely not using "Determiner"

 ### example : 3

 ```text
     The one eyed zombie just stand still.
 ```
+> determiner adjective : `The` `the : use for specific thing which only one of the existed like the "sun"`
 <h1 align="center"><img  src="https://i.ibb.co/T821LDn/suit-white-mask.png"    style="object-fit:scale-down;width:270px;height:270px;"/></h1>

 ## 2. Quanity or Number